Earlier this month, EasyJet made headlines for allegedly using pilots' sickness records to select for redundancy.

 - Identify a pool of potential candidates for redundancy – which might include individuals undertaking the same or similar work duties, who provide cover for each other, or whose skills are interchangeable; and

-- Create fair, objective and non-discriminatory scoring criteria against which to select employees for redundancy.
+- Create fair, objective and non-discriminatory selection criteria against which to score and select employees for redundancy.

 Examples of fair redundancy selection criteria